-- Base salaries: Dictated by employee proficiency and experience in their roles.
-In addition to base salary, Ares Management utilizes a blend of variable and long-term pay vehicles to further incentivize and retain talent and provide an overall compensation package that is competitive with the market. - Performance-based discretionary bonuses: Generally paid annually to employees based on Ares Management's profitability, market analysis and employee performance.
+• Base salaries: Dictated by employee proficiency and experience in their roles.
+In addition to base salary, Ares Management utilizes a blend of variable and long-term pay vehicles to further incentivize and retain talent and provide an overall compensation package that is competitive with the market.

+• Performance-based discretionary bonuses: Generally paid annually to employees based on Ares Management's profitability, market analysis and employee performance.
 Select senior professionals may also receive carried interest or incentive fee participation.
 Our Manager and its affiliates take into account our performance as a factor in determining the compensation of certain of our named executive officers.
-For example, to the extent that our Manager earns additional incentive fees under the Management Agreement in the future, certain of our named executive officers may be eligible to receive a portion of such incentive fee. - Options and other equity grants: Ares Management's grants equity to incentivize its key employees' continued employment and to align the interests of management with fund investors and unitholders, including options to purchase common units and grants of restricted units.
+For example, to the extent that our Manager earns additional incentive fees under the Management Agreement in the future, certain of our named executive officers may be eligible to receive a portion of such incentive fee.

+• Options and other equity grants: Ares Management's grants equity to incentivize its key employees' continued employment and to align the interests of management with fund investors and unitholders, including options to purchase common units and grants of restricted units.

-For more information on the compensation program at Ares Management, please see Executive Compensation in Ares Management's Proxy Statement filed with Securities and Exchange Commission on April 9, 2019.
+For more information on the compensation program at Ares Management, please see Executive Compensation in Ares Management's Proxy Statement filed with Securities and Exchange Commission on April 29, 2021.

 Each of our named executive officers is an employee of our Manager or one of its affiliates.
 Our Manager uses the proceeds from the management fee, in part, to pay the compensation of our named executive officers and other employees of our Manager who support the services our Manager provides to us.
-Except for the grants of restricted shares of common stock described in "-2019 Equity Grants" below, we did not pay any compensation of any kind to our named executive officers during the fiscal year ended December 31, 2019.
+Except for the grants of time-vested restricted stock units ("RSUs") described in "-2021 Equity Grants" below, we did not pay any compensation of any kind to our named executive officers during the fiscal year ended December 31, 2021.
 We have reported the compensation that we reimbursed to our Manager for our named executive officers in the table set forth below.
-Other than these reimbursed amounts, our Manager and its affiliates cannot segregate and identify that portion of the compensation awarded to, earned by or paid to each of our named executive officers that relates exclusively to their services to us, as all of our named executive officers are engaged in additional capacities for our Manager and its affiliates.
+Other than these reimbursed amounts, our Manager and its affiliates cannot segregate and identify that portion of the compensation awarded to, earned by or paid to each of our named executive officers reflects their various roles with our Manager and its affiliates.
 As such, the compensation of our named executive officers reflects their various roles with our Manager and its affiliates.
-Decisions with respect to our named executive officers' compensation are made based on the compensation policy of Ares Management described above rather than a specific formula to calculate the fixed and variable or incentive pay portion of our named executive officers' compensation.
+Decisions with respect to our named executive officers' compensation policy of Ares Management described above rather than a specific formula to calculate the fixed and variable or incentive pay portion of our named executive officers' compensation.

-In order to provide stockholders with additional context in which to consider our named executive officers' compensation in relation to our management fee and incentive fee, we provide an estimate of aggregate compensation of our named executive officers paid by Ares Management and its affiliates that may reasonably be associated with the company based on the approximate percentage of each of their time spent on our affairs during 2019.
-Applying such methodology to the compensation of our named executive officers for 2019, the total compensation paid by Ares Management and its affiliates to our named executive officers reasonably associated with their management of our company is approximately \$1.3 million.
-Of this compensation, approximately 56% was fixed compensation and 44% was variable or incentive compensation.
+In order to provide stockholders with additional context in which to consider our named executive officers' compensation in relation to our management fee and incentive fee, we provide an estimate of aggregate compensation of our named executive officers paid by Ares Management and its affiliates that may reasonably be associated with the company based on the approximate percentage of each of their time spent on our affairs during 2021.
+Applying such methodology to the compensation of our named executive officers for 2021, the total compensation paid by Ares Management and its affiliates to our named executive officers reasonably associated with their management of our company is approximately \$1.4 million.
+Of this compensation, approximately 40% was fixed compensation and 60% was variable or incentive compensation.
 See "Certain Relationships and Related Transactions-Management Agreement," for more detail regarding the management fee and incentive fee paid pursuant to the Management Agreement.